Alien Logo

 Aliens Colonial Marines Logo 2013

 The film “Prometheus” served as a unique prequel to the story, addressing the origins of the alien monsters encountered by Captain Ripley.
-The same year the prequel was released, Aliens: Colonial Marines – a computer game based on the Aliens universe – was also launched.
+The same year the prequel was released, Aliens: Colonial Marines, a video game set in the Aliens universe, was also released.
 The game received harsh criticism and is considered one of the worst in history.

 Its logo resonates with the second installment of the franchise.
 The black background is symbolic of space.
 The rectangular canvas displays letters glowing like the lights of a spaceship.
 The brightest, central letter I is designed as an entrance to subspace for jumps across vast distances.
 This element represents the entrance to another world unknown to man.
 All that remains is to draw back the curtain.